 Don’t have an SSL Certificate?
-Google is going to flag your website this year!
+Google will flag your website being “Not secure”!

 We turn to the internet for everything.
 From selling to buying, it is the introduction of an E-world.
 With this dominating trend, online security has become a necessity.

 Undoubtedly, Google loves its users and therefore, is coming up with every possible way to make us feel secure here on the internet.
-With its recent announcement, earlier this year, Google will flag all the unencrypted internet by the end of 2017.
+Since 2017 Google has started to flag all of the un-encrypted internet.

-Google will flag 2/3rd of the web as unsafe.
+Google will flag 2/3rd’s of the web as unsafe.